This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 If you have a child with cerebral palsy, you want to give them the best life, which means providing them access to parks and nature.
 That can be challenging if your child needs a wheelchair to get around or even if he uses a walker or other device.

 Regardless of the type or degree of physical disability, getting outdoors is more challenging for you and your child.
-It is worth it, though, to find locations where you will have easier access and to make the effort to get there to enjoy being outdoors.
+It is worth it to find locations where you will have easier access and to make an effort to get there to enjoy being outdoors.

 National Parks and Accessibility